 The table above shows how the core examination will target the AOs in this qualification.
 Each version of the core examination will adhere to these mark and percentage weighting.
-Both paper A and paper B allocate 6 marks to the QWC.
+Both paper A and paper B allocate 6 marks to the Quality of Written Communication (QWC).
 These marks are bolted on and do not impact on the AO weightings.

-There will be two assessment opportunities per year in summer (May/June) and autumn (November/December).
+There will be 2 assessment opportunities per year in Summer (May/June) and Autumn (November/December).
 Please refer to the Key Dates Schedule on the NCFE website for further information.